tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Jul 20 2007

-Issac Maggio (a 64-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Issac Maggio (a 64-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Issac Maggio sometimes preached his views to theists, but still felt afraid.
 Issac Maggio thought about medidating, but decided that he can handle this situation on his own and did not need to medidate just yet.
 As Issac Maggio entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Issac Maggio used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.